melo/ci-runner-default-image/README.md

 * If a Perl project is detected, we will also output the `perl` version and list the `cpanfile*` files.

+## `docker-pull-build`

+This wrapper around `docker build` will read the Dockerfile file and use `docker pull` on all images used as `FROM`.

+This is a workaround for a Docker bug that fails to pull images mentioned in a `FROM` if the registry is private and requires authentication.

 ## `docker-push-retry`

 This is just a small wrapper script that will accept all of `docker push` arguments and wrap it